sftpplus/sftpplus-docs/src/doc_source/guides/ldap.rst

 and all the accounts from LDAP are associated with that group.
 The group configuration is managed and stored inside SFTPPlus.

+You can also specify a list of SFTPPlus group UUIDs, and all the accounts from LDAP are associated with those groups.
+The first configured group is considered the primary group for the LDAP accounts.

 For complex configurations, you can associate different SFTPPlus groups to LDAP accounts based on the values of existing attributes.